Budget 2022: Nearly $3b to education, decile changes and pay parity

 Nearly $3 billion is going towards the education sector as it moves away from the decile system and addresses pay parity issues.

-Education Minister Chris Hipkins said Budget 2022 would see $2b in operating expenditure and $855 million capital, with a focus on equity.
+Education Minister Chris Hipkins said Budget 2022 would inject $2b in operating expenditure and $855 million capital, with a focus on equity.

 "Almost $300 million is being provided to implement a new Equity Index to replace the decile funding system.
 This includes $75 million per year in additional equity funding for schools with higher levels of socio-economic need."